 Q6.
 How do I become a resident at Ozanam Manor?

-Ozanam Manor is our bridge shelter for people who are over 50 years or have disabilities.
+Ozanam Manor is our transitional housing for people who are over 50 years or have disabilities.
 You can read more frequently asked questions and answers regarding Ozanam Manor here .
 If you have other questions, please call (602) 850-6900 to talk to a staff member.

 Q7.
 What type of services are available at the Resource Center?

 Our Resource Center is located at 320 W. Watkins Rd. in Phoenix.
 We are providing respite and heat relief Monday through Friday, 8 a.m. to 5 p.m.
-In keeping with federal and state guidelines for social distancing, we are proving meals to-go at the door, Monday through Friday, 11 a.m. – 1 p.m.
-Daily showers and clothing are available before 3 p.m.
-All the other services are provided over the phone.
-Click here for the updated Resource Center schedule.
+Daily showers, clothing and other services are available before 3 p.m.
+Sack lunches and hot meals are provided daily upon request.